-They involve general anaesthetic.
+They involve general anesthetic.

-There is definitely pain and discomfort in the days following the procedure, which is made worse when you get several teeth done at once.
+There is pain and discomfort in the days following the procedure, which is made worse when you get several teeth done at once.

 The pain and discomfort will subside fairly quickly, but you can reasonably expect it to be bad at first.
 Some people are luckier than others.
 Some are unluckier.

 Who Can Get Snap in Dentures?

 To answer who can get snap on dentures, you need to ask who can get dental implants.

 Generally speaking, anyone with a healthy mouth can get dental implants.
 Patients into their 90s have been successful implant recipients in the past.